Sustainable Groundwater Management Act (SGMA)

-As part of the resolution approved by the BBID Board, the District intends to develop groundwater sustainability plans for portions of the Tracy Subbasin within District boundaries in Contra Costa and San Joaquin Counties, and both within and outside BBID’s boundaries in Alameda County.
+As part of the resolution approved by the BBID Board, the District intends to develop groundwater sustainability plans for portions of the Tracy Subbasin and East Contra Costa Subbasin within District boundaries in San Joaquin and Contra Costa Counties, and both within and outside BBID’s boundaries in Alameda County.

 The Board voted to enter a memorandum of understanding (MOU) to work with multiple agencies within Contra Costa County.

 In San Joaquin County, the District expects to collaborate with the City of Tracy to resolve overlaps in proposed GSA service areas.

 In Alameda County, the District plans to pursue an agreement with Zone 7 Water Agency, in which Zone 7 would formally delegate to BBID its authority to manage groundwater within Zone 7’s service area.